-(ii) Risk management
+(ii) Risk Management

 The Company is exposed to various risks in relation to financial instruments.
-The main types of risks are market risk, credit risk and liquidity risk.
+The main types of risks are credit risk and liquidity risk.
 The most significant financial risks to which the Company is exposed are described below:

-A) Credit risk
+Credit risk

-Credit risk is the risk that a counterparty fails to discharge an obligation to the Company.
-Credit risk arises from cash and cash equivalents, trade receivables and deposits with banks and financial institutions.
+Credit risk is the risk that a counter party fails to discharge an obligation to the Company.
+Credit risk arises from cash and cash equivalents & loans.
 The Company's maximum exposure to credit risk is limited to the carrying amount of financial assets recognised at 31 March, as summarised below: